jvanegaso/ghost-cypress/README.md

 ### Creación y Publicación de Páginas

-- Should create a page and publish it!
+- Should create a page
+- Should publish a page!

 ### Borrar páginas